probmods/probmods2/chapters/12-non-parametric-models.md

 This code shows a model where each category is associated with a multinomial distribution over the following possible observations: `(a b c d e f g)`.
 This distribution is drawn from a Dirichlet prior for each subordinate-level category.
 However, the *pseudocounts* for the Dirichlet distribution for each subordinate-level category are drawn from another Dirichlet distribution which is associated with the **top-level** category&mdash;all of the subordinate level categories which share a top-level category also have similar distributions over observations.

-In fact, the model presented in [Example: One-shot learning of visual categories](hierarchical-models.html#example-one-shot-learning-of-visual-categories) works in the same way, except that each category is associated with Gaussian distribution and the mean and variance parameters are shared between subordinate level categories.
+In fact, the model presented in [Example: One-shot learning of visual categories]({{site.base}}/chapters/09-hierarchical-models.html#example-one-shot-learning-of-visual-categories) works in the same way, except that each category is associated with Gaussian distribution and the mean and variance parameters are shared between subordinate level categories.

 ## The Hierarchical Dirichlet Process

 In the last section, we saw an example where subordinate-level categories drew their hyperparameters from a shared Dirichlet distribution.
-It is also possible to build a similar model using a Dirichlet Process at each level.
+It is also possible to build a similar model using a Dirichlet Process at each level [@Teh2012].
 This model is known as the *Hierarchical Dirichlet Process* (HDP).
-(Teh, Y. W., Jordan, M. I., Beal, M. J., and Blei, D. M. (2006).
-Hierarchical dirichlet processes.
-Journal of the American Statistical Association, 101(476):1566–1581.)

 ~~~~
 (define base-measure (lambda () (poisson 20)))